+Lets see advanced file security settings in Windows XP which was present in old days.
 Windows XP is based on the same platform as Windows 2000, and shares that operating system’s robust file security options, at least when using the NTFS file system.

 Unfortunately this security system, which enables an administrator to decide exactly which files and programs any given user will have access to, is not actually implemented by default in Windows XP.
-This is a concession Microsoft made to avoid confusing basic users of XP Pro, and to cripple XP Home.
+This is a concession Microsoft made to avoid confusing basic users of XP Pro users, and to cripple XP Home.

 The NTFS file security options can be enabled easily enough in XP Pro, but are apparently non-existent in the Home version.
 Fact is, the tools are there, you just need to look a little bit harder.

 - Restart your system.
 Just after the memory and BIOS check screen, but before the Windows splash screen comes up, press F8 a few times.

-When the Windows boot menu appears, select ‘safe mode’ from the list of options.
+- When the Windows boot menu appears, select ‘safe mode’ from the list of options.